 A Bill to make provision for the licensing of short-term let accommodation; to make provision about the marketing of short-term let accommodation; to make provision about planning permission in respect of short-term let accommodation; to require the Secretary of State to publish guidance about the management of short-term let accommodation; to make provision about small business rates relief for short-term let accommodation; and for connected purposes.

-The Short-term Let Accommodation Bill would introduce a licensing system for properties used as short-term lets, set rules about how they can be marketed, and create planning permission provisions for such lets.
-It also requires the Secretary of State to publish guidance on how to manage short-term let accommodation and includes related provisions on small business rates relief for these properties.
+This Bill would introduce a licensing regime for short-term let accommodation, set rules about how these properties can be marketed, and require planning permission considerations for short-term lets.
+It also requires the Secretary of State to publish guidance on how to manage short-term let properties and includes a provision for small business rates relief for these properties.
+The aim is to give local authorities clearer oversight and a consistent framework for short-term letting.

 Generated 21 February 2026